vitiral/artifact/README.md

 By supporting artifact, you are supporting open source tools for quality software development and also internship oportunities for students passionate about open source.
 Thank you!

-## Stability
-Artifact is 1.0 software with a strong commitment to backwards compatibility.
-The 1.0 release is the "open source" release.
-Artifact is ready for projects of any size to use it as their defacto design documentation tool, but the external tooling may still be lacking for enterprise customers.

-The 2.0 release will focus on stabilizing the library for external tooling.
-This will position artifact for integration with industry tools such as JIRA and external regression test tracking software.
-I am currently seeking enterprise support, please consider [supporting this project on patreon][5].

-The following are stable APIs that should always remain backwards compatible:
-- Artifact `.toml` files.
-Features may be *added*, but should not be removed.
-  This includes:
-  - Artifact types: `REQ`, `SPC`, `TST`.
-  - Artifact fields: `partof`, `text`, `done`.
-  - Text format: markdown by default with `[[ART-name]]` links.
-- Artifact relationships: explicit partof, auto linking by name, etc.
-- Artifact completeness calculated from its relationships.
-- Source code links: `#ART-name` anywhere in the source code marks the artifact as done.
-- `.art/settings.toml` file
-- The command line interface, including:
-  - The name of the commands (`tutorial`, `init`, `ls`, `check`, `fmt`, etc).
-  - Existing flags for each command.
-  - The functional checks that are completed (i.e. dangling artifact names)
-  - `art serve` default port of 5373 on localhost

-The following should remain relatively stable but may have minor tweaks before 2.0:
-- The output of commands, including:
-  - The format of the output messages.
-I.e. you should not rely on `art ls` having a specific output format.
-  - The format of artifacts as performed by `art fmt`.
-- The json format returned by `art ls --json` and through the json-rpc server from `art serve`.
-- Anything not mentioned in the first section.
-If you are unsure, please open a ticket.

-The following are expected to change a lot before 2.0:
-- The web ui.
-Hopefully the changes will be an almost uniform improvement for everybody.
-- The `art serve` http interface including its API methods and data format.
-- The code and expected functions/types/etc of the library itself should be considered highly unstable.
-Future work will involve breaking it into smaller crates that are more stable.
-- Logging messages evoked with `art -v`.
-- Lots of other things that I can't think of.
-If you are unsure or concerned, open a ticket.

-Artifact will continue to use a continuous-release cycle with extensive unit and integration tests.
-There will also be a beta release channel for new and experimental features.
-If you find a bug please [open a ticket][6].

 [![Build Status](https://travis-ci.org/vitiral/artifact.svg?branch=master)](https://travis-ci.org/vitiral/artifact)